Ideal (ring theory)

-In ring theory, a branch of abstract algebra, an ideal of a ring is a special subset of its elements.
+In mathematics, and more specifically in ring theory, an ideal of a ring is a special subset of its elements.
 Ideals generalize certain subsets of the integers, such as the even numbers or the multiples of 3.
 Addition and subtraction of even numbers preserves evenness, and multiplying an even number by any integer (even or odd) results in an even number; these closure and absorption properties are the defining properties of an ideal.
 An ideal can be used to construct a quotient ring in a way similar to how, in group theory, a normal subgroup can be used to construct a quotient group.

 Among the integers, the ideals correspond one-for-one with the non-negative integers: in this ring, every ideal is a principal ideal consisting of the multiples of a single non-negative number.
 However, in other rings, the ideals may not correspond directly to the ring elements, and certain properties of integers, when generalized to rings, attach more naturally to the ideals than to the elements of the ring.
 For instance, the prime ideals of a ring are analogous to prime numbers, and the Chinese remainder theorem can be generalized to ideals.
 There is a version of unique prime factorization for the ideals of a Dedekind domain (a type of ring important in number theory).

-The related, but distinct, concept of an ideal in order theory is derived from the notion of ideal in ring theory.
+The related, but distinct, concept of an ideal in order theory is derived from the notion of an ideal in ring theory.
 A fractional ideal is a generalization of an ideal, and the usual ideals are sometimes called integral ideals for clarity.